 - You will first need to select the amount of points before you can add an adjustment.

-- Click the tab +Adjustments.
+- Click the tab +Adjustment.

 - Fill in the adjustment (either positive or negative), add a comment and click Save.